Aristide Blank: Return and marginalization

 On the night of May 4–5, 1936, an Iron Guard youth narrowly missed a chance to assassinate Blank outside Hefter's editorial offices, and, out of frustration, physically assaulted Hefter himself; in the aftermath, Blank spread rumors that the attempt was a false flag operation by Kaufmann's own clique.
 A month later, he and Șeicaru reacted against their rival Ionescu, who had been identified as an agent of influence for Nazi Germany.
 They presented Carol with a copy of the incriminating letter, which Carlist Ion Sân-Giorgiu allegedly took to Berlin "and showed it to a number of ministers there."
 By August, Blank was reportedly attempting to gather support for a "strongman government" that would quell Guardist agitation, and proposed either Argetoianu or Alexandru Averescu for the premiership.
 In January 1937, British plenipotentiary Reginald Hoare left comments on Blank's newfound enthusiasm for regaining control of the BMB, as well as on his limited competence.
 Also according to Argetoianu, Vota had left Aristide, and, in October 1936, was living with Radu Polizu in Monaco.
 An inveterate gambler, Polizu allegedly relied on her for money.

-In 1937, Blank and Auschnitt, together with Filderman and Armand Călinescu, drafted a plan for the mass emigration of Romanian Jews to Mandatory Palestine.
+In June 1937, the Guardist paper Buna Vestire announced that the anti-internationalist drift of European politics, also manifested in the Soviet Great Purge, was a bane for the "social and political systems born out of conspiratorial Judaism's boorish and anti-historic spirit".
+This meant bad news for Romanian democrats, including "Aristide Blank's cronies".
+Blank and Auschnitt, together with Filderman and Armand Călinescu, had by then drafted a plan for the mass emigration of Romanian Jews to Mandatory Palestine.
 This attempt to settle the issue was foiled by German and British opposition.
 By 1939, the National Bank had taken over the BMB's patrimony.
 Blank also lost his father's home on Dionisie Street, which was bought by Eduard Mirto, and then leased to the American Legation.
-Following national elections in December 1937, Carol allowed the fascist National Christian Party, a successor of the LANC, to form government; Blank's erstwhile friend, Octavian Goga, took over as Premier.
+Following national elections in December 1937 and a resulting hung parliament, Carol allowed the fascist National Christian Party, a successor of the LANC, to form government; Blank's erstwhile friend, Octavian Goga, took over as Premier.
 As reported by Sebastian, the passage of antisemitic legislation was played down by Blank, who argued that the "continuation of the Goga government" was in then Jews' best interest, since "what would come after it would be infinitely worse."